frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 ## Relational Joins

 A relational join is a pretty well studied thing, and I'm just going to lay some bare bones description here so that we have some common terminology.
-The problem starts with a collection of relations, think a table; we'll call these relations $$R_1, R_2, \ldots R_k$$.
+The problem starts with a collection of relations, think tables; we'll call these relations $$R_1, R_2, \ldots R_k$$.
 There are also several attributes, which we will refer to as $$A_1, A_2, \ldots A_j$$.
 Each relation names some subset of these attributes, and each element in the relation has a value for each named attribute.
 Not all relations need to use the same set of attributes.

-The relational join problem is, given several relations, determine the set of tuples over the full attribute space so that for each tuple, its projection on to the attributes of each relation exists in that relation.
+The relational join problem is, given several relations, determine the set of tuples over the full attribute space so that for each tuple, its projection onto the attributes of each relation exists in that relation.

 ### Ye Olde Methodologees